astroprofsmith/intromodern.github.io/_sources/c11electric.md

 rest.
 In Frame C, the charge density of the positive charges will be
-$\lambda_0$ (we don't actually need to know what the charge density of the negative charges in Frame C is -- we just need an anchor point with which to compare the others.
+$\lambda_0$ (we don't actually need to know what the charge density of the negative charges in Frame C is -- we just need an anchor point with which to compare the others).
 If the positive charges are at rest in Frame C, that means that Frame A is moving with speed $v$ with respect to Frame C!
 The original speed of the charges in Frame A was
 $v$.
 So this means that $\lambda = \gamma\lambda_0$, where